 - Initiate shadow program to encourage cross-department skill sharing and mentoring

-- Increase opportunities for staff at all levels to attend lectures and programs
+- Increase opportunities for staff at all levels to attend lectures and programs and pursue professional development

 - Update accessibility webpage